Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: D+1 Decomposition of the Vielbein and Einstein--Hilbert Action

 \subsection{\textit{D}+1 Vielbein}

-If we now foliate spacetime into a set of spatial hypersurfaces with a normal, time-directed unit vector $n^\mu$ (see \cite{bojowald:2010} or \cite{Gourgoulhon:2007ue} for modern pedagogical derivations), the metric can conveniently be decomposed.
-If we also choose the coordinates adjusted to the foliation, we can write the metric components in terms of a Riemannian spatial metric $\gamma_{ij}(x)$ on the $D$-dimensional hypersurfaces, a lapse function $N(x)$, and a spatial shift vector $N^i(x)$, so that the normal vector only depends on $N$ and $N^i$,
+If we now foliate spacetime into a set of spatial hypersurfaces with a future-directed unit normal vector $n^\mu$ (see \cite{bojowald:2010} or \cite{Gourgoulhon:2007ue} for modern pedagogical derivations), the metric can conveniently be decomposed.
+If we also choose the coordinates adapted to the foliation, we can write the metric components in terms of a Riemannian spatial metric $\gamma_{ij}(x)$ on the $D$-dimensional hypersurfaces, a lapse function $N(x)$, and a spatial shift vector $N^i(x)$, so that the normal vector depends only on $N$ and $N^i$,

 so that $n_\mu \mathrm{d}x^\mu=-N\mathrm{d}t$ and the metric reads,

 or, in block matrix notation,

 The inverse metric $g^{\mu \nu}$ can be similarly decomposed,